joemoose/dungeoneers.d20/docs/3 How to Play.md

 ## Critical Damage

-When you suffer critical damage, you take an *Injured* condition and are knocked unconscious.
+When you suffer critical damage, you take an *Injured* burden and are knocked unconscious.
 You remain unconscious until revived by an ally.
-Even after you’re revived, the *Injured* condition remains until it’s cleared.
+Even after you’re revived, the *Injured* burden remains until it’s cleared.

 If you’re left unconscious for an hour, your character dies.